 - Mushrooms: The bigger the portobello mushrooms, the most satisfying the main dish, but if you are using these stuffed portobello mushrooms as your vegan side dish, you can use medium portobello.
 Smaller mushrooms will leave you with extra stuffing that you can use for dry pasta, sandwiches, or even ravioli stuffing.
 You can also use cremini mushroom caps, which are nothing more than smaller portobello mushrooms.
 You will need way less filling and baking time.

-- Herbs: I find that tarragon is the herb that takes on this recipe, and gives it the most personality, as basil and parsley always call for our well-known Italian recipes flavors, Tarragon, on the other hand, calls for French.
+- Herbs: I find that tarragon is the herb that takes on this recipe and gives it the most personality, as basil and parsley always call for our well-known Italian recipe flavors; Tarragon, on the other hand, calls for French.
 For this portobello stuffing, we use both, so we are still within the Mediterranean flavor spectrum but concentrating more on the French side.
 You could also replace basil or parsley with herbs such as rosemary, sage, or marjoram.
-Feel free to use dried basil; if you cannot find it fresh, use 2 tablespoons instead of a bunch.
+Feel free to use dried basil; if you cannot find it fresh, use two tablespoons instead of a bunch.

 - Onion: we like using yellow onion, but you could also use white or red onion if you want to add some caramelized sweetness.
 Spring onions, green onions, and even leeks also work well for this portobello mushroom recipe.